 After college, Martine returned to Florida City to serve as a Branches AmeriCorps member from 2009-2010.
 Not only did she grow as a professional through this full-time position but she also served as a role model to the children who attended Branches.
 While Martine worked at Branches, she met her husband Gary Marcelin who also served as a Branches AmeriCorps member.
 Through Gary’s work with the youth in the Climb program, he felt a strong call to ordained urban ministry and enrolled to pursue a master’s degree in Washington, DC, where Martine worked for a local non-profit.
 Gary graduated seminary in May 2013 and both Martine and Gary decided to return home to South Florida serve.

-Martine’s decision to return to Branches as a Program Manager for the new Grow and Climb programs at Branches Lakeview is because the person she has become today is a testament to Branches’ teachings.
+Martine’s decision to return to Branches as a Program Manager for the new Grow & Climb programs at Branches Lakeview is because the person she has become today is a testament to Branches’ teachings.
 Her decision to live for the service of others and betterment of the community has been defined, clarified and validated by her experience at Branches.
-Branches is beyond proud to have Martine on our staff, guiding our children and youth towards success.
+In 2017, Martine was promoted to run Branches’ Climb through College & Career program.
+Recently, Martine has moved on to another organization but Branches is beyond proud to have had Martine on our staff, and she will always be a part of the Branches Family.

 When Martine Marcelin launched the Grow program at Branches Lakeview in August of 2013, she quickly realized that 23 of the 25 students who came to the program were reading below grade level.
 As a result, the Branches team is focusing on reading and comprehension.
 One of the children named Dennis, a 2nd Grader, came to the program unable to read.
 Within the first week of school, Martine saw that Dennis had a weak literacy foundation and could not do any of his homework.
 Dennis was discouraged and negative, and he was a challenge to work because of his low self-esteem.